-Finishing is both an art and a science.
+1 credit Finishing is both an art and a science.
 This course demystifies the process of finishing wood and explores the materials used.
 Hand applied, brushed and sprayed finishes will be covered.
 Proper finish selection and safe use of finishes is emphasized.
-Corequisite: Tool & Machine Maintenance, 31-409-340.
+Co-req: Tool & Machine Main.
+(31-409-340).

-31-409-342 Countertops and Surfaces 2 credits

-Introduces the student to the field of countertop fabrication.
-Plastic laminates are emphasized.
+31-409-342 Countertops and Surfaces 2 credits This course introduces the student to the field of countertop fabrication.
 Students learn about selecting proper grades and textures of plastic laminate, types of adhesives, and methods of application to secure laminate.
-Students also have the opportunity to experience Solid Surface (Corian) application techniques while producing their own countertop sample.
+Students have the opportunity to experience Solid Surface (Corian) application techniques while producing their own countertop sample.
+Students also explore a wide range of materials used for surface treatments.

-31-409-345 Wood Finishing 2

-Building upon principles covered in Wood Finishing 1, this course will further explore the application of finishes, including wash coats, glazes and other multi-step finishes.
+31-409-345 Wood Finishing 2 1 credit Building upon principles covered in Wood Finishing 1, this course further explores the application of finishes, including wash coats, glazes and other multi-step finishes.
 In addition, his course will expose the learner to methods for color matching and repairing damaged finishes.
-Prerequisite: Wood Finishing 1, 31-409-341.
+Pre-req: Wood Finishing 1 (31-409-341).

-31-409-385 Drawing

-Drawing is essential for quickly and accurately communicating three-dimensional ideas.
-This class will introduce the learner to drawing and estimating as they relate to woodworking occupations.
-Areas of instruction include sketching techniques, orthographic and isometric projection, drafting, estimating materials and costs, and an introduction into computer-aided drafting (CAD).
+31-409-385 Drawing 2 credits Drawing is essential for quickly and accurately communicating three-dimensional ideas.
+This class will introduce the learner to drawing as it relates to woodworking occupations.
+Areas of instruction include sketching techniques, orthographic and isometric projection, drafting, and an introduction to computeraided drafting (CAD).

-31-409-386 AutoCAD for Cabinet Drawing 2 credits
+31-409-386 AutoCAD for Cabinet Drawing 2 credits Expanding on concepts introduced in the first semester

-Expanding on concepts introduced in the first semester Drawing course, this class builds competence in using CAD as a tool to communicate.
+Drawing course, this class builds competence in using CAD as a tool to communicate.
 Kitchen planning and cabinet design are emphasized.
 Students learn to develop working drawings and details for cabinet, millwork and furniture projects.
-Prerequisite: Drawing and Estimating, 31-409-385.
+Pre-req: Drawing (31-409-385).

-Cabinetmaker
+- Cabinetmaker

 - Finish Carpenter

 - Architectural

-- Woodworker Finishing Specie
+- Woodworker .
+Finishing Specialist

-- Finishing SpecialistFixtures Manufacturer
+- Fixtures Manufacturer •

 - CAD/CAM Operator